Ravi Daparthi, Co-founder & CTO of Oorwin accepted into Forbes Technology Council

 Forbes Technology Council Is an Invitation-Only Community for World-Class CIOs, CTOs, and Technology Executives.

-SAN FRANCISCO, Sept.
-12, 2022 /PRNewswire-PRWeb/ -- Ravi Daparthi and CTO, Co-founder, Global Executive Leader and technologist with several years of experience in building and running world-class products, San Francisco, has been accepted into Forbes Technology Council, an invitation-only community for world-class CIOs, CTOs, and technology executives.
+Ravi Daparthi and CTO, Co-founder, Global Executive Leader and technologist with several years of experience in building and running world-class products, San Francisco], has been accepted into Forbes Technology Council, an invitation-only community for world-class CIOs, CTOs, and technology executives.

 Ravi Daparthi was vetted and selected by a review committee based on the depth and diversity of his experience.
 Criteria for acceptance include a track record of successfully impacting business growth metrics, as well as personal and professional achievements and honours.